-PHAR 2261 - PARENTERALS AND SPECIALTY PHARMACEUTICALS (2:2:1 F)
+PHAR 2261 - PARENTERALS AND SPECIALTY PHARMACEUTICALS (2:2:1 FTRAD)

 Using a weekly lecture/laboratory format, this course will focus on the performance of aseptic technique, preparation of small and large volume parenterals, safe handling of chemotherapy agents, regulatory issues, parental calculations and quality assurance and documentation.
 This course is designed to culminate in the student being proficient in compounding of sterile products.
-16-week course.
-Syllabus available.

-PHAR 2403 - INTEGRATED THERAPEUTICS AND PRACTICE III (4:4:0 F, IVC)
+PHAR 2403 - INTEGRATED THERAPEUTICS AND PRACTICE III (4:4:0 FIVC)